Skip to content Skip to footer

 More importantly, Ola treated Foodpanda as a feature within their app rather than a standalone brand.
 Marketing spend was redirected from food delivery acquisition to Ola’s broader objectives.
 Foodpanda’s already weak brand identity was further diluted by being subordinated to Ola’s identity.

 By 2019, Ola had effectively shut down Foodpanda’s operations in most Indian cities.
-The brand that was once India’s largest food delivery platform exited with barely a headline.
 According to media reports at the time, active orders had dropped by over 90% from peak levels.

 Timeline of Decline: Foodpanda’s Journey From Leader to Footnote